 We launched our next-generation of HPE GreenLake cloud services.
 These new cloud services span machine learning operations, container management, virtualization, Infrastructure-as-a-Service, data protection, and Connectivity-as-a-Service.
 Now our customers can access all of our HPE GreenLake cloud services via a self-service point-and-click catalog on our HPE GreenLake Central cloud portal.

 Q1 2021 Liveramp Holdings Inc Earnings Call

-A final win, I’ll mention was a new logo deal with GSK, a multinational pharmaceutical company to help power and future prove their first-party data strategy.
-GSK is leveraging safe haven technology as core infrastructure inside its internal data environment to support the understanding and segmentation of its first-party data for activation and measurement use cases.
-We are helping GSK activate audience segments across a wide variety of digital and social platforms, and then perform cross-channel measurement on the back end.
-The global nature of our business and our ongoing commitment to data privacy and security were key reasons GSK chose to partner with LiveRamp, and it is really nice to see our continued traction in the health care vertical.
+A final win, I’ll mention, was a new logo deal with GSK, a multinational pharmaceutical company, to help the power and future-proof their first-party data strategy.
+GSK is leveraging haven technology as core infrastructure inside its internal data environment to support the understanding and segmentation of its first-party data for activation and measurement use cases.
+We are helping GSK activate audience segments across various digital and social platforms and then perform cross-channel measurement on the back end.
+The global nature of our business and our ongoing commitment to data privacy and security were important reasons GSK chose to partner with LiveRamp.
+It is adorable to see our continued traction in the health care vertical.